Toppenn/Dark-Vessel-Inspection-Triage/README.md

-**And the sensor that would see an angula boat is not this one.** Angula is fished with cedazo from the shore or from small craft inside estuaries, far below Sentinel-1's ~15 m detection floor, while the detections here are 9-31 m vessels in open water.
+**And the sensor that would see an angula boat is not this one.** Angula is fished with cedazo from the shore or from small craft inside estuaries, far below Sentinel-1's ~15 m detection floor, while the detections here are 9–31 m vessels in open water.
 The gate prioritises estuary tasking with whatever sensor is appropriate; nothing in it should be read as implying that an angula boat would appear in a SAR scene.
-That limit is written into the module rather than left for the framing to obscure.

 ### The legal basis, and its limits